Summer may be over, but that doesn't mean that your garden needs to stop looking good.

 In autumn, many perennials, trees and shrubs come into their own, offering flowers, fiery autumn foliage or brightly coloured berries.

-Here are 10 unusual garden shrubs that look good all year, giving structure and interest to the garden, but look especially spectacular during the autumn months.
+Here are 10 unusual garden shrubs that look good all year, but are especially striking during the autumn months.

 Callicarpa bodinieri var. giraldii 'Profusion'